 • CNS effects: May cause drowsiness and/or blurred vision, which may impair physical or mental abilities; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).

 • GI transit: Slowing of GI muscular action can occur resulting in constipation or intestinal pseudo-obstruction.
 Constipation is a common dose-limiting adverse event.
 Intestinal pseudo-obstruction can result in abdominal distention, pain, nausea, or vomiting; discontinue if these symptoms develop or worsen during treatment.

-• Heat prostration: May occur in the presence of increased environmental temperature, and/or during physical exercise, particularly in children and the elderly; use caution in hot weather and/or exercise.
+• Heat prostration: May occur in the presence of fever, increased environmental temperature, and/or during physical exercise, particularly in children and the elderly; use caution in hot weather and/or exercise.
 Avoid exertion and high environmental temperature after administration.

-• Mechanical obstruction (incomplete): Diarrhea may be a sign of incomplete intestinal obstruction, especially in patients with an ileostomy or colostomy; avoid use in these patients.
+• Mechanical obstruction (incomplete): Diarrhea may be an early sign of incomplete intestinal obstruction, especially in patients with an ileostomy or colostomy; avoid use in these patients.
 Discontinue treatment if incomplete mechanical intestinal obstruction is suspected or if diarrhea occurs.

-• Cardiovascular disease: Use with caution in patients with coronary artery disease, tachyarrhythmias, heart failure, hypertension, or tachycardia; evaluate tachycardia prior to administration.
+• Cardiovascular disease: Use with caution in patients with coronary artery disease, arrhythmias, heart failure, hypertension, or tachycardia; evaluate tachycardia prior to administration.

-• Hiatal hernia: Use with caution in patients with hiatal hernia with reflux esophagitis.
+• Hiatal hernia: Use with caution in patients with hiatal hernia with reflux esophagitis; consider dosage reduction.

 • Hyperthyroidism: Use with caution in patients with hyperthyroidism.

-• Neuropathy: Use with caution in patients with autonomic neuropathy.
+• Neuropathy: Use with caution in patients with autonomic neuropathy; consider dosage reduction.

 • Prostatic hyperplasia/bladder neck obstruction: May worsen the symptoms (eg, urinary retention) of prostatic hyperplasia and/or bladder neck obstruction; use with caution; consider dosage reduction in patients with prostatic hypertrophy.

 • Renal impairment: Use with caution in patients with renal impairment; elimination is severely impaired in renal failure; dosage adjustment may be necessary.

-• Ulcerative colitis: Use with caution in patients with ulcerative colitis; large doses may suppress intestinal motility; may precipitate/exacerbate an ileus or toxic megacolon.
+• Ulcerative colitis: Use with caution in patients with ulcerative colitis; large doses may suppress intestinal motility; consider dosage reduction; may precipitate/exacerbate an ileus or toxic megacolon.
 Use is contraindicated in patients with severe ulcerative colitis.

-• Elderly: Use with caution in the elderly; increased risk for anticholinergic effects, confusion, and hallucinations.
+• Elderly: Use with caution in the elderly; increased risk for anticholinergic effects, confusion, and hallucinations; consider dosage reduction.

 • Pediatric: Infants, patients with Down syndrome, and pediatric patients with spastic paralysis or brain damage may experience an increased response to anticholinergics, increasing the potential for adverse events.
 A paradoxical reaction characterized by hyperexcitability may occur in pediatric patients taking large doses.
 Infants and young children are especially susceptible to the toxic effects of anticholinergics.